The Shangri-La Al Husn Resort & Spa is an adults-only property, welcoming guests aged 16 and above

 Guests at Al Husn are treated to a number of indulgent benefits, including a complimentary selected minibar, afternoon tea and pre-dinner cocktails and canapés.
-Visitors to the private 100-meter beach are also greeted with an 'Al Husn Beach Kit', which includes water, juice and cooling spray.
+Visitors to the private 100-metre beach are also greeted with an 'Al Husn Beach Kit', which includes water, juice and cooling spray.

 Al Husn has two restaurants and two bars, including sandwiches and seafood at the Mahhara Beach Bar and delicious Moroccan cuisine at Shahrazad.
-Guests at Al Husn also have access to the 15 other food and beverage options in the neighboring Shangri-La Barr al Jissah Resort & Spa, meaning you will be spoiled for choice.
+Guests at Al Husn also have access to the 15 other food and beverage options in the neighbouring Shangri-La Barr al Jissah Resort & Spa, meaning you will be spoiled for choice.

 The Shangri-La Al Husn Resort & Spa has 180 rooms and suites.
 All of the accommodation features a balcony and a luxurious en-suite bathroom.
-The décor is inspired by Arabian palaces, featuring intricate wooden latticing and lanterns, and rich fabrics and colors.
+The décor is inspired by Arabian palaces, featuring intricate wooden latticing and lanterns, and rich fabrics and colours.

 Offering incredible cliff-top views, the Al Husn Deluxe Rooms invite guests to stay in Arabian-inspired luxury.
 Measuring 48 sqm, the room are complete with decadent details, rich decoration and marble bathrooms.

 Children under the age of 16 are not permitted to stay at Shangri-La Al Husn Resort & Spa.
-We recommend that families stay at the neighboring Shangri-La Barr al Jissah Resort & Spa, which has great facilities for children.
+We recommend that families stay at the neighbouring Shangri-La Barr al Jissah Resort & Spa, which has great facilities for children.

 Get off the beaten track to explore the Al Hayer area of the popular Wadi Bani Khalid.
 This stretch of the canyon is away from the more frequently visited pools, offering hours of fun-filled adventure.